Information technology law: Conflict of law

-So a user in one of the United States conducting a transaction with another user in Britain through a server in Canada could theoretically be subject to the laws of all three countries as they relate to the transaction at hand.
+So a user in one of the United States conducting a transaction with another user that lives in the United Kingdom, through a server in Canada, could theoretically be subject to the laws of all three countries and of international treaties as they relate to the transaction at hand.

 In practical terms, a user of the Internet is subject to the laws of the state or nation within which he or she goes online.
-Thus, in the U.S., Jake Baker faced criminal charges for his e-conduct, and numerous users of peer-to-peer file-sharing software were subject to civil lawsuits for copyright infringement.
+Thus, in the U.S., in 1997, Jake Baker faced criminal charges for his e-conduct, and numerous users of peer-to-peer file-sharing software were subject to civil lawsuits for copyright infringement.
 This system runs into conflicts, however, when these suits are international in nature.
 Simply put, legal conduct in one nation may be decidedly illegal in another.
 In fact, even different standards concerning the burden of proof in a civil case can cause jurisdictional problems.
 For example, an American celebrity, claiming to be insulted by an online American magazine, faces a difficult task of winning a lawsuit against that magazine for libel.
 But if the celebrity has ties, economic or otherwise, to England, he or she can sue for libel in the English court system, where the burden of proof for establishing defamation may make the case more favorable to the plaintiff.